cyberbobjr/runpod-comfyui/README.md

 - **Parameters**: Complete parameter documentation

 For detailed API documentation, run the application and visit `/docs` for the interactive Swagger documentation.

+## Components

+### ButtonDropdownComponent
+A split button Vue component: left side is a normal button (main action), right side is a dropdown toggle with chevron.
+The dropdown content is customizable via slot.
+Used for actions that have a primary action and additional options (e.g., install, add, etc.).